MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/asctime-s-wasctime-s.md

 By default, this function's global state is scoped to the application.
 To change this behavior, see [Global state in the CRT](../global-state.md).

-### Generic-Text Routine Mapping
+### Generic-text routine mapping

 |TCHAR.H routine|_UNICODE & _MBCS not defined|_MBCS defined|_UNICODE defined|
 |---------------------|------------------------------------|--------------------|-----------------------|
 |**_tasctime_s**|**asctime_s**|**asctime_s**|**_wasctime_s**|

 In C++, using these functions is simplified by template overloads; the overloads can infer buffer length automatically, eliminating the need to specify a size argument.
-For more information, see [Secure Template Overloads](../../c-runtime-library/secure-template-overloads.md).
+For more information, see [Secure template overloads](../secure-template-overloads.md).

 ## Requirements